 In the case of remote evaluation, the results are communicated to the ERCEA electronically.
 Each expert endorses electronically the completed individual assessment report.
-In so doing, the expert confirms again that he or she has no conflict of interest with respect to the evaluation of that particular proposal.
+In so doing, the expert confirms again that they have no conflict of interest with respect to the evaluation of that particular proposal.